Staff & Board Members

 Kara is a founding board member for The Forsaken Children.
 She came to love the ministry of TFC and gained a passion for their vision through her relationship with Karyn Bridges.
 As her best friend, Karyn would share all the stories from her time in Ethiopia that broke Kara’s heart.
 In response to her brokenness, Kara desired to find a way to help Joe and Karyn with their ministry and was ultimately invited to be on the board.
 Having previously worked for a non-profit, Kara immediately took on trying to help with bookkeeping and anything she had former experience with.
 That helpfulness eventually turned into Kara officially taking on an administrative role with TFC in 2009.
 Kara lives in Memphis, TN and lives with her awesome husband, Johnpaul and their two daughters.
 Alyssa is their oldest and is quite the artist.
 Kelsey is their young entertainer, singing and dancing all the time.
 Kara is a home schooling mom and part time administrator for TFC.
 The Moses family attends Central Church.

 With a vision and calling for reaching, loving and serving the nations toward Christ, Lisa served as a member of a local Memphis-area church staff for over 10 years, advocating for and supporting missionaries and missional causes.
 Through her time in that capacity, she came to know and love The Bridges family, and the work of TFC.
 She and her husband Joel have been blessed with four beautiful children.
 As a mom, and follower of Christ, Lisa’s heart has been stirred and broken for those children who are alone and vulnerable on the streets of Ethiopia.
 Lisa and her family are active in local inner-city ministry, and are members of Harvest Church.
-Lisa is grateful to be a small part of the work at The Forsaken Children.

 The Forsaken Children Board